zjr2000/LLMVA-GEBC/README.md

 ## Citation
-If you find our project useful, please cite the repo as follows:
+If you find our code useful, please cite the repo as follows:
 ```
 @software{cvprw2023llmvagebc,
   author = {Tang, Yunlong and Zhang, Jinrui and Wang, Xiangchen and Wang, Teng and Zheng, Feng},